Friday, October 19

 Front Room Fridays at Furness Library: 2 pm – 4 pm.
 Adults and teens, come color away your stress at Helen Kate, with mellow music, coloring books and pages, colored pencils and friendly company.
 Bring your own supplies if you wish.
 Free; no registration required.
 Helen Kate Furness Free Library, 100 N. Providence Road, Wallingford.

 Historic Thomas Leiper House: 1 pm – 4 pm.
-(Also Sundays through summer.)
+(Also Sundays.)
 Tour the 1785 Thomas Leiper House, its furnished rooms and outbuildings, and learn about the life of the Leiper family and contemporaries in the post-colonial era.
 Admission is free, but a donation of $1 per person is appreciated.
 Information: 610-566-6365.
 521 Avondale Road, Wallingford.

 Board Games at Swarthmore Borough Hall: 2 pm – 5 pm.
 (Weekly.)
 Board gaming.
 Friendly, mostly recently-created “Eurogames,” led by Jim Moskowitz.
 Adults and kids are welcome; no prior experience necessary.
 Games are provided, and you can bring your own.
 Free.
 Swarthmore Borough Hall, 121 Park Avenue.

 Fall Celebration at Scott Arboretum: 4 pm.
 Tom Coward, head gardener at Gravetye Manor in Sussex, England, will expound on the history of this unusual garden and explain what goes into growing food for one of England‘s finest restaurants.
 Festive reception to follow.
 Lang Concert Hall.
 Questions, call 610-328-8025 or visit Scottarboretum.org.